Mexican Institute for Family and Population Research: Controversy

 In 1988, during the phase of scaling up their first program, Planeando tu vida (Planning your Life), to the national level, IMIFAP (Yo Quiero, Yo Puedo) faced strong opposition from a few small, yet influential, conservative groups in Mexico, namely the National Union of Parents (UNPF) and Mexican Family (FAME).
 These groups argued that IMIFAP, in providing sexuality education programs that addressed the topics of contraceptives, masturbation, and homosexuality, was “ignoring universal values of Catholicism and promoting libertarianism”.
 They pressured the government at the time not to adopt IMIFAP (Yo Quiero, Yo Puedo)’s model for sexuality education and, in 1991, paid for advertisements, in national newspapers and other forms of media, that denounced such plans to adopt the IMIFAP (Yo Quiero, Yo Puedo) sexuality education model and texts.
 As a result, IMIFAP (Yo Quiero, Yo Puedo) made compromises and adjusted their programing so that the program version used on the national level no longer included portions on masturbation and homosexuality.
 Ultimately, IMIFAP (Yo Quiero, Yo Puedo) agreed that it was better to see their program adapted for implementation rather than rejected altogether.

 Finally, while IMIFAP (Yo Quiero, Yo Puedo) does not still experience opposition to any of their programs, they sometimes encounter resistance or hesitation to participate from certain community members due to pressures from sociocultural norms and fears of interruption to the status quo.

 Awards and recognition

 In 2000, Queen Silvia of Sweden presented IMIFAP with an award for its ““I want to, I can … prevent substance abuse” program.
 Ten years later in 2010, the Mentor Foundation, headed by Queen Silvia, presented IMIFAP with a second, the Mentor National Partners Award for its “Drug Prevention through Life Skills, Academic Achievement, and School Enrollment” program, along with the Panamanian White Cross.

 That same year in 2010, IMIFAP was a finalist for the UBS Visionaris Social Entrepreneurship Award as well as for The Schwab Foundation's contest for the “Best Social Entrepreneurship of the Year”.

-In March 2011, IMIFAP was awarded the Inter-American Development Bank's Juscelino Kubitscheck Award for the “Social, Cultural and Scientific” category, a distinction for organizations “carrying out sustainable projects with a proven impact on social and economic development in Latin America and the Caribbean.”
+In March 2011, IMIFAP was awarded the Inter-American Development Bank's Juscelino Kubitschek Award for the “Social, Cultural and Scientific” category, a distinction for organizations “carrying out sustainable projects with a proven impact on social and economic development in Latin America and the Caribbean.”